 Nature Walk

-I want our learners to become familiar with the nature that surrounds them.
 Fortunately, our school grounds have many native Texas trees and plants, where we can also encounter various creatures.
 Our learners love visiting the eco pond to observe the fish and plants there.
-I hope that connecting with nature during childhood has a positive impact on their lives and our environment.
+I hope that connecting with nature during childhood will have a positive impact on their lives and our environment.

-During their walk, the first grade learners discovered various natural items.
-They were excited to find both small and large acorns, vibrant Swiss chard, a variety of flowers in different colors and shapes, and various insects.
+While walking, the first-grade learners discovered various natural items.
+They were excited to find both small and large acorns, vibrant Swiss chard, a variety of colorful flowers in different shapes, and various insects.

-The children asked numerous questions about the plants and animals in the garden and examined pamphlets about Texas butterflies, dragonflies, and spiders.
-They also enjoyed observing the fish and dragonflies at the eco pond.
+The children asked many questions about the plants and animals in the garden and explored pamphlets about Texas butterflies, dragonflies, and spiders.
+They also enjoyed watching the fish and dragonflies at the eco pond.

-Additionally, they touched the leaves of autumn sage to enjoy its refreshing fragrance.
-In nature, children engage their senses beyond just sight, including smell and touch.
+In addition, they touched the leaves of autumn sage to experience its refreshing fragrance.
+Through these activities, children engage their senses beyond just sight, incorporating smell and touch as well.

 The fifth grade learners discovered a large wasp nest on the oak tree.
 Some learners spotted a yellow butterfly and attempted to identify it using a butterfly pamphlet.
 They were also enthusiastic photographers, excited to capture a picture of the rainbow created by the water from the sprinklers!

-The Kindergarteners were excited to discover sprouting bluebonnets.
-They also found a large black caterpillar on the back of a Chinese cabbage leaf.
-The caterpillar was big and hairy, which caught the attention of many learners.
-They took some great pictures!
+The Kindergarteners were thrilled to see the sprouting bluebonnets.
+They also discovered a large black caterpillar resting on the back of a Chinese cabbage leaf.
+The caterpillar was big and hairy, which captivated many of the learners.
+They ended up taking some great pictures!

 After one week, the oak tree leaves were turning a bit red, and we noticed the true leaves of the bluebonnets emerging.
 One of the second grade learners said, “I found eggs in the water” near the eco pond.
 After we observed them closely, the teacher discovered that they were actually bird droppings!